Facebook Hacks Every Startup Should Know

 32) Promote your page.

 Quality content and paying to promote your content must work together on Facebook.
-It's often the paid ads or promotion that attracts customers, and it's your good content that keeps them around.
+Often, paid ads or promotions attract customers, and your good content keeps them around.
 There's a promote button next to your page options.

 33) Promote engaging content.

 The organic reach of your Facebook posts increases the more your audience interacts with them.
-So, again, engagement is key.
+Engagement is critical.
 As more and more people like and comment on your posts, Facebook gives you an organic boost so more people see your stuff.

 34) Retarget your website visitors.